 • Reduce the heat to medium-low.
 Sprinkle on the flour and stir so that the sausage grease soaks it all up.

 • Cook the gravy, stirring frequently, until it thickens.
-5-10 minutes.
+This takes about 5-10 minutes.

-• Add in the salt and pepper and stir to incorporate.
+• Add in the salt and pepper and stir.
+If the gravy gets too thick, add a little more milk.

 Notes